 Alternatively, if you have colored stickers or pens, you can rate projects with a color scale (green = totally meets the criteria, yellow = somewhat meets the criteria, and red = does not meet the criteria).
 Using colors gives a highly visual indication of which solution is best (the more green the better!).

 In our example, we lump together nice-to-have, desirable features and the universal design criteria into the "Other criteria" row of the decision matrix.
 That way these criteria serve as a tiebreaker, but they do not out-weigh "must-have" design requirements.
-You can make the design matrix with as many requirement rows and solution columns as you need, as shown in the example below.
+You can make the design matrix with as many requirement rows and solution columns as you need, as shown in the examples.

 |Requirements and Criteria||Solution #1||Solution #2||Solution #3||Solution #4|